-The Medicines Transparency Alliance Medicines Transparency Alliance (MeTA) brings together all stakeholders in the medicines market to improve access, availability and affordability of medicines and in this instance with specific focus on sexual reproductive health rights (SRHR) and commodities.
+The Medicines Transparency Alliance (MeTA) is a platform that brings together all stakeholders involved in the medicines market.
+Its primary goal is to improve access, availability, and affordability of medicines, with a specific focus on sexual reproductive health rights (SRHR) and commodities.

-MeTA Kenya council members have representation from the Ministry of Health, KEMSA, Health CSOs network, development partners of health, Counties, Development agencies, private sector among others.
-MeTA Kenya facilitates round table discussions between multi-stakeholders to generate innovative solutions to the tough problems of supplying the right medicines to poor people, at the right price, of the right quality, in a timely and accessible manner by:
+MeTA Kenya facilitates round table discussions that bring together these multi-stakeholders.
+The aim is to generate innovative solutions to the challenges of ensuring the right medicines are supplied to poor people, at the right price, with the right quality, and in a timely and accessible manner.